-So far, most studies have focused on the oxygen variability on the BenUS shelf, with only a limited analysis of the impact on the adjacent open waters off the northern Benguela shelf.
-Further, observations focusing on the short-term fluctuations in the oxygen concentration and the impact of mesoscale variability in such a dynamic region are still lacking.
-Here we use four months of high-resolution glider data collected 100 km from the BenUS coast to investigate the temporal variability of oxygen concentrations in the open waters off the shelf of the northern BenUS, focusing on significant fluctuations observed in the upper mesopelagic (100 m - 500 m) and their relation to the dominance of SACW and ESACW.
-Further, we discuss the duration, intensity and depth distribution of the hypoxic events, and present two distinct examples of how meso- and submesoscale activity shapes oxygen concentrations in our data.
+So far, most studies have focused on the O_2 variability on the BenUS shelf, with only a limited analysis of the impact on the adjacent open waters off the northern Benguela shelf.
+Further, observations focusing on the short-term fluctuations in the O_2 concentration and the impact of mesoscale variability in such a dynamic region are still lacking.
+Here we use 4 months of high-resolution glider data collected 100 km from the BenUS coast to investigate the temporal variability of O_2 concentrations in the open waters off the shelf of the northern BenUS, focusing on significant fluctuations observed in the upper mesopelagic (100-500 m) and their relation to the dominance of SACW and ESACW.
+Further, we discuss the duration, intensity and depth distribution of the hypoxic events, and present two distinct examples of how meso- and submesoscale activity shapes O_2 concentrations in our data.
 Last, we put our results in the context of previous research in order to identify the physical drivers of the observed variability and present our conclusions.

-2 Methods
+2. Methods

-2.1 Glider data
+2.1.
+Glider Data

-One Slocum glider was deployed on 14 February 2018 at 11.2 °E, 19.3 °S in the region of the northern BenUS (Figure 1a) by the European Research Council project Gauging ocean Organic Carbon fluxes using Autonomous Robotic Technologies (GOCART), in conjunction with the Controls over Ocean Mesopelagic Interior Carbon Storage (COMICS) programme (Sanders et al., 2016).
-The glider was deployed 3 months ahead of the COMICS cruise (which occurred in May 2018) in order to characterise the water column dynamics and temporal variability in this region.
-The glider transited north for 3 days from its deployment location to the sampling site BNO [10.80 °E, 18.25 °S], where it profiled to 1000m depth from 17 February 2018 until 26 March 2018.
-On 27 March 2018, the glider moved slightly north-east to measurement point BN, centered around [10.95 °E, 18.05 °S], where it sampled until 19 June 2018, when it was recovered.
+One Slocum glider was deployed on 14 February 2018 at 11.2°E, 19.3°S in the region of the northern BenUS (Figure 1a) by the European Research Council project Gauging ocean Organic Carbon fluxes using Autonomous Robotic Technologies, in conjunction with the Controls over Ocean Mesopelagic Interior Carbon Storage (COMICS) program (Sanders et al., 2016).
+The glider was deployed 3 months ahead of the COMICS cruise (which occurred in May-June 2018) in order to characterize the water column dynamics and temporal variability in this region.
+The glider transited north for 3 days from its deployment location to the sampling site Benguela North 0 (BN0) (10.80°E, 18.25°S), where it profiled to 1,000 m depth from 17 February 2018 until 26 March 2018.
+On 27 March 2018, the glider moved slightly north-east to measurement point Benguela North (BN), centered around (10.95°E, 18.05°S), where it sampled until 19 June 2018, when it was recovered.
 The two measurement spots are located at about 120 km (BN0) and 95 km (BN) from the south-western African coast and are separated from each other by roughly 27 km.
-Both locations are off the continental shelf, north of the Walvis Ridge, in a region with maximum bathymetry of about 3000 m.
+Both locations are off the continental shelf, north of the Walvis Ridge, in a region with maximum bathymetry of about 3,000 m.